michaenho/HolidayPackagePrediction/README.md

 ## 1. Problem Statement

 "Trips & Travel.Com" observed that 18% of customers purchased packages last year.
 However, high marketing costs were incurred due to random customer contacts.
-The goal is to predict which customers are likely to purchase the new Wellness Tourism Package using available data, thereby optimizing marketing expenditures.
+The goal is to provide recommendations to the marketing team and also build a model to predict the potential customer who is going to purchase the newly introduced Wellness Tourism Package.

 ## 2. Data Collection

 The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/susant4learning/holiday-package-purchase-prediction).
 It contains 20 columns and 4888 rows, providing information on customer demographics, past interactions, and package preferences.
+Some of the key features include designation, passport, city tier, martial status, occupation and product taken.

 ## 3. Data Cleaning